dieselfox1/fincommerce/docs/theming/theme-development/theme-design-ux-guidelines.md

 The theme must meet the [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG20/) (WCAG).
 Meeting 100% conformance with WCAG 2.0 is hard work; meet the AA level of conformance at a minimum.

-For more information on accessibility, check out the [WordPress accessibility quick start guide](https://make.wordpress.org/accessibility/handbook/best-practices/quick-start-guide/).
+For more information on accessibility, check out the [finpress accessibility quick start guide](https://make.finpress.org/accessibility/handbook/best-practices/quick-start-guide/).

 ## Customization